SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 Attributes
 ==========

-:newTerm:`Attributes` provide more information about a declaration or type.
+:newTerm:`Attributes` provide additional information about a declaration or type.
 There are two kinds of attributes in Swift, those that apply to declarations and those that apply to types.

-..
-NOTE: The first example isn't relevant anymore,
-    because ``required`` is now a CS-keyword and no longer an attribute.
-    I'm keeping this paragraph in a note so I can bring it back after we have a suitable replacement attribute to include in the example.

-    For instance, the ``required`` attribute ---
-    when applied to a designated or convenience initializer declaration of a class ---
-    indicates that every subclass must implement that initializer.
-    And the ``noreturn`` attribute ---
-    when applied to a function or method type --- indicates that the function or method doesn't return to its caller.
+For example,
+the ``discardableResult`` attribute on a function declaration indicates that, although the function returns a value, the compiler shouldn't generate a warning if the return value is unused.

 You specify an attribute by writing the ``@`` symbol followed by the attribute's name and any arguments that the attribute accepts: